A hybrid by any other name is a totally different product altogether.

 - Zoned comfort.
 Zoned latex and enhanced lumbar coils should offer compression and support that works for your individual needs.

 Now that you know all the similarities and differences between these two beds, you should have a good idea of which hybrid should work best for you.
 Both offer great bounce, a fast response time, and solid support.
-Multiple comfort options allow shoppers of any position preference to find their home in Bloom.
+A universal Medium firmness should allow shoppers of any position preference to find their home in Bloom.
 Meanwhile, Cedar takes the win of those looking for natural materials and specifically zoned comfort.

-Don’t forget to check out our individual in-depth reviews for either mattress to learn more about each one.
+Don’t forget to check out our in-depth reviews for each mattress to learn more about each one.